CTF-handbooks/map-tester-handbook/HANDBOOK.md

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.
 > 2. Go to the second position and run `//2`.
-> 3. Suppress (simply hiding them) all the ores you want to find the count of (gets printed in the chat) by using `//suppress <node name>`.
+> 3. Suppress (in other words, hiding without destroying) all the ores you want to find the count of (amount gets printed in the chat) by using `//suppress <node name>`.
 Ensure you are correctly typing the node name.
-For example, you will do `//suppress Mese Ore` for "Mese Ore" (hover over blocks in the inventory to obtain their proper name).
-Use `//restore` in a selected region to bring back the hidden nodes.
+For example, you will do `//suppress Mese Ore` for "Mese Ore" (hover over blocks in the inventory to obtain their exact name).
+Use `//restore` in a selected region to bring back the suppressed nodes.

 - The map should be unique and not be similar to other maps.
-Maps that are too plain or resemble existing ones so closely that they do not add new value have a higher chance of rejection.
+Maps that are too plain or are very similar to existing maps such that they do not add new value have a higher chance of rejection.
 The design of the map should encourage differing gameplay and tactics, along with creativity on the map maker's part.

 ### 6. *Your opinion is the key!*

 What's next?
-It's your thoughts on the map!
-Is it fun?
-What do you feel when you play it?
+It is your thoughts on the map!
+Is it fun to play?
+What do you think about it?
 How do you think it can be improved if needed?
-It all matters.
+All this matters.

 ### 7. Posting your review